lisp-mirror/lqml/examples/app-template/readme-build.md

 -------

-If you use Qt versions prior to 5.15, you need to adapt the QML module version to your minor Qt version in file `qml/main.qml`.
+If you use Qt versions prior to 5.15, you need to adapt the QML module version to your minor Qt version in all files under `qml/`.

 Example: Qt5.**12** => import QtQuick 2.**12**.